Presto - Testing Instruments

 Calibration

-• Rinse the electrodes with distilled water before and after dipping.
+• Dip the electrodes in distilled water and rinse before and after dipping.

 Measurement